wp-plugins/remote-dashboard-notifications/README.txt

 This plugin is entirely free.
 No "premium" version.
 We developed it on our spare time and we will maintain it / improve the best we can (we already have some featured in the roadmap).
 If you like this plugin and want to contribute to make it better, more stable, flexible and feature-rich, head over to the [GitHub repo](https://github.com/ThemeAvenue/Remote-Dashboard-Notifications).

-You can also help us spreak the word by sharing on your favorite social network!
+You can also help us spread the word by sharing on your favorite social network!

 = Translators =